 - The yearly Grand Finale fundraiser is organised by over 1700 local Collection Centres, which manage the public fundraiser and hold various cultural and sporting events locally.
 There are 120 thousand volunteers involved in the one-day charity event.
 Our volunteers are fundraising everywhere, where there is an active Polish community - from the USA to Japan!

 - In 2003 we were honoured by two commemorative coins issued by the National Bank of Poland.
-The Polish National Post has issued commemorative stamps in order to celebrate the 12th, 13th, 14th, 15th, 17th, 20th, 21st, 23rd, and 24th Grand Finale.
+The Polish National Post has issued commemorative stamps to celebrate the 12th, 13th, 14th, 15th, 17th, 20th, 21st, 23rd, and 24th Grand Finale.
 The commemorative stamps can be viewed on the website of the Polish National Post.

 - To thank everyone who has been helping during the winter fundraiser, we organise the most massive free open-air festival in Europe - Pol'and'Rock Festival- which has been inspired by the ideals of peace, love, freedom, and friendship.

 We aim to go far beyond supporting medicine in Poland, engaging in activities in different initiatives and platforms:

-- In 1997 we have organised 156 aid convoys, which brought supplies to flood-stricken regions of southern Poland.
+- In 1997 we organised 156 aid convoys, which brought supplies to flood-stricken regions of southern Poland.

-- In 1999 we have organised a medical convoy for Albanian refugees.
+- In 1999 we organised a medical convoy for Albanian refugees.

 - In 2005 we purchased medical equipment for tsunami-stricken hospitals in Sri Lanka.
-We have supplied 5 hospitals with much-needed devices.
+We have supplied five hospitals with much-needed devices.

 - In 2006 we supported Polish Firefighting Services.

 - In 2010 we organised 'Small Finale' themed 'Stop Floods!'.
 The funds were raised in aid of Polish Voluntary Firefighting Services enabling us to equip 564 units.

-- In 2012 we have donated 100 'Braille typewriters' for blind pupils from Kibeho school in Rwanda.
+- In 2012 we donated 100 'Braille typewriters' for blind pupils from Kibeho school in Rwanda.